So, you decided you are going vegan for the animals.

 So, many new vegans may fill up their meals with plain salads, steamed low calorie veggies and fruit, only to realize their energy levels are low (no to mention they are more hungry than ever)!

-The problem comes when we only eat certain foods.
+The problem comes when we only eat certain limited foods.

-Many fruits and veggies are also missing out on some unique nutrients other vegan foods, like whole grains, fats, and legumes can provide.
+Many fruits and veggies are also missing out on some unique nutrients from other vegan foods, like whole grains, fats, legumes and protein rich plant based foods, can provide.

 What Can I Do About It?